(Corbicula fluminea )

 - Asian clam is a freshwater clam, originating from Southeast Asia.

-- They have small triangular shells that tend to be smaller than 2.5 cm across, but under certain conditions they can grow up to 6.5 cm.
+- They have small triangular shells that tend to be less than 2.5 cm across, but under certain conditions they can grow up to 6.5 cm.

 - Their shells have elevated growth rings.

-- These clams have a muscular foot, which helps them move.
+- These clams have a muscular foot, which enables them move.

 - They have two different colour morphs; yellow-green to light brown or a dark brown shell colouration.
 Lighter morphs will be white inside and the dark-brown clams will be dark brown or purple inside.